Zoltán Gera: West Bromwich Albion

 On 30 July 2004, Gera moved to English Premier League club West Bromwich Albion for a fee of £1.5 million.
 He signed a three-year contract with Albion, with a further one-year option in the club's favour.
 He made his Premier League debut on 14 August 2004, replacing Andy Johnson in the 87th minute against Blackburn Rovers.
 The match ended in a 1–1 draw.
 Gera's first appearance in the starting lineup came on 25 August 2004 against Tottenham Hotspur.
 He scored his first league goal early in the third minute; that match also ended in a 1–1 draw.

 The club struggled against relegation for most of the season, and Gera was portrayed by the media as an integral part of this struggle.
 Towards the end of the season, however, Gera's influence grew.
 He produced stirring performances, including a match-winning header against Everton on 3 April 2005.
 The club's form quickly improved, securing its continued Premier League status on the last day of the season.
 Gera scored six league goals in this his first season and was the only player at the club to appear in all 38 league matches.
 He was nominated in the end-of-season "dream team" by soccernet.com.

 During the 2005–06 season, Gera struggled with injuries and underwent a hernia operation in November 2005.
 At the end of the season, West Brom were relegated and Gera committed himself to the club.
 His performance in the club's 4–2 win against Charlton Athletic on 15 December 2007, scoring twice and setting up a third goal, earned him a place in the Championship Team of the Week.
-Gera helped Albion gain promotion in the 2007–08 season; on 9 June 2008, he decided to turn down a new contract offer from West Brom, choosing instead to join Fulham in the Premier League on a free transfer.
+Gera helped Albion gain promotion in the 2007–08 season and scored the only goal in an important win against local rivals Wolverhampton Wanderers in April to send West Brom top.
+On 9 June 2008, he decided to turn down a new contract offer from West Brom, choosing instead to join Fulham in the Premier League on a free transfer.
 The three-year contract was completed on 11 June 2008.